The Ultimate Guide to Swagbucks: Make the Most of Your Rewards With These Tips

 8. Refer Your Friends

 Want to share Swagbucks with your friends?
 Referrals are a fantastic way to make a lot of SBs as once.

 Whether you share a link on Facebook, email your friends or put a banner on your blog, once a friend signs up for Swagbucks through your link, you earn 10% of the SBs your referral earns — for life.

 How to Cash Out on Swagbucks

 You can usually expect to get roughly $1 on a gift card for every 100 SBs you redeem, and the redemption rate is the same across the board, so 500 SBs will get you a $5 Amazon gift card or $5 on PayPal.

 Redeeming your SBs for gift cards is easy, but please, please, please cash out early and often.

 I’ve read horror stories on forums about Swagbucks randomly deactivating accounts (the site is super sensitive, as it should be, to folks gaming the system), and it can hurt a lot to lose thousands of SBs at once.
 There’s no reason to wait to cash out, as there aren’t any discounts for saving more SBs and there’s no minimum redemption amount.
 Once you’ve earned enough SBs for the reward you want, redeem them!

 You can redeem two rewards each day.
 Unless you’re super keen to earn a ton of SBs, you’re probably going to be well within this limit.

-Don’t fall into the trap of “gambling” your SBs.
-Swagbucks offers sweepstakes for higher value gift cards (i.e. $100 on Amazon) and the entry fee is only a couple of SBs.
-But these contests are hard to win, and since the SBs are pretty hard to accumulate as it is, you’ll probably want to hold onto them for guaranteed rewards.
+Don’t fall into the trap of gambling your SBs.
+Swagbucks offers sweepstakes for higher value gift cards (i.e. $100 on Amazon), and the entry fee is only a couple of SBs.
+But these contests are hard to win, and because SBs are pretty hard to accumulate as it is, you’ll probably want to hold onto them for guaranteed rewards.